lucas-mior/brn2/cbase/c-guidelines.md

 suffice.
 Properly order the functions in a file so that extra declarations aren't needed.
 For functions that do need an extra pre declaration, put the declaration in a project-wide header file or in the header file associated with the C file itself.

+Exception: a `static` function may be forward-declared in the C file where it is defined when reordering definitions cannot reasonably avoid the declaration, such as with mutual recursion or when a static callback/operations table must refer to the function before its definition.
+Keep such declarations internal to the C file; do not put them in a header.

 Avoid declaring functions defined in a C file, in another C file.
 If a C function for whatever reason needs to define a function that is only used for tests in itself and tests in another file, put it inside an #if TESTING block, to avoid unused function warnings when compiling the main program.
 - Never use `#if TESTING_module` block in `.h` files.
 - Never use more than one `#if TESTING_module` block in a C file.
 - Never use more than one `#if TESTING` block in a C file and use it only if